Tambopata Macaw Clay Lick is one of our exclusive tours, designed to offer you a broad insight into life and traditions in the Peruvian Amazon jungle.

 You can do incredible activities such as: zip lining, kayaking and visit the monkey island.

-We will transport you to Puerto Acosta at 08:00 AM.
-Here, we will hike for the 30-minute to our secluded Paradise Amazon Ecolodge.
+We will transport you to Puerto Capitania between 09:00 - 10:00 AM.
+From the port we will take a boat for about 40 minutes to arrive at the Paradise Amazon Ecolodge.
 Our team will help you with the registration procedure.
 After a brief stop here, we will begin our adventure through the Tambopata National Reserve.

 CANOPY WALK: From our hostel, we'll stroll 200 meters to the Canopy Tower (35 m high).
 Built at the base of a massive Lupuna tree.
 You will be able to see a variety of bird species here.
 Our local specialist will go through the area's vegetation and animals in great detail.